-U.S. Government Principles for the Unitlization and Care of Vertebrate Animals Used in Testing, Research and Training
+U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research and Training

 A statement of principles by the NIH.

-National Institutes of Health Revitilization Act of 1993 (PDF)
+National Institutes of Health Revitalization Act of 1993 (PDF)

 Amends Section A of Title IV of the Public Service Act to include Sec.
 404(C), a plan for the use of animals in research.
 Essentially, it requires NIH to adhere to the replacement, reduction and refinement of animal use in research (the "3Rs").